susanw1/Factorio-Inventory-Trim/README.md

 # Factorio-Inventory-Trim
-A mod for Factorio that automatically frees inventory slots by purging excess items that hog
+A mod for Factorio that automatically frees inventory slots by purging excess items that hog the available space